currinjs/CurrinJS/aio/content/guide/template-syntax.md

 *NgSwitch* is like the JavaScript `switch` statement.
 It can display _one_ element from among several possible elements, based on a _switch condition_.
-Angular puts only the *selected* element into the DOM.
+Currin puts only the *selected* element into the DOM.

 *NgSwitch* is actually a set of three, cooperating directives:
 `NgSwitch`, `NgSwitchCase`, and `NgSwitchDefault` as seen in this example.